Stachys albens

-Stachys albens, also known as whitestem hedgenettle or white hedgenettle, is a mint endemic to California.
+Stachys albens, also known as whitestem hedgenettle or white hedgenettle, is a Stachys endemic to California.
 S. albens flowers have a 2-lipped, 5-lobed calyx, which is densely cob-webby and white to pinkish in color with purplish veins.
 The plant is fuzzy all over with opposite, triangular, serrate leaves, a square stem, a layered spike of many small flowers and a minty smell if bruised.

 Distribution

 Stachys albens occurs between 0 (sea level) and 9000 feet, in wet, swampy to seepy places in the following plant communities: